KatyaSenior/kookieKlicker/README.md

 1. Problem: Site fails to render, errors relating to an image tag in App.jsx
    Cause: Img tag cannot have children
    Status: Resolved.
 Current cookie count moved to outside image tag

+General project successes and struggle:

+Success: Clicking how simple updating the front end can be using react.
+Struggle: Overcomplicating the code.
+For example, not trusting that a condition could be written as simply as if (variable > 0) and thus wasting time.
+Project started going much smoother once the above success was acheived.

 # React + Vite